 Outbound Exchange Program

 The CQUGlobal Outbound Exchange Program allows you to study for a term, an academic year or over summer/winter short term at one of our partner institutions while remaining enrolled at CQUniversity.
 In most cases, you will be able to combine study and travel without extending the total duration of your study.

-You can also gain credit for the courses you study and transfer these credits back to your CQUniversity program.
-Your chosen courses will have to be approved by CQUniversity before you go.
+You can also gain credit for the units you study and transfer these credits back to your CQUniversity course.
+Your chosen units must be approved by CQUniversity before you go.

-An exchange can be a life-changing experience which will not only help you develop intercultural intelligence and communication skills, but also give you a competitive edge in the global job market when you graduate.
+An exchange can be a life-changing experience that will not only help you develop intercultural intelligence and communication skills, but also give you a competitive edge in the global job market when you graduate.